 It is the intention of the Issuer that the proceeds of the issue of the Subordinated Notes be treated for regulatory purposes as Tier 2 Capital.
-Condition 2(b)(i) (Ranking of Qualifying Subordinated Notes) will apply in respect of the Subordinated Notes for so long as such Subordinated Notes are treated for regulatory purposes fully or partly as Tier 2 Capital (such Subordinated Notes being hereafter referred to as "Qualifying Subordinated Notes").
+Condition 2(b)(i) (Status of Qualifying Subordinated Notes) will apply in respect of the Subordinated Notes for so long as such Subordinated Notes are treated for regulatory purposes fully or partly as Tier 2 Capital (such Subordinated Notes being hereafter referred to as "Qualifying Subordinated Notes").

-Should the principal and interest of any outstanding Qualifying Subordinated Notes be fully excluded from Tier 2 Capital (the "Disqualified Subordinated Notes"), Condition 2(b)(ii) (Ranking of Subordinated Notes Disqualified as Own Funds) will automatically replace and supersede Condition 2(b)(i) (Ranking of Qualifying Subordinated Notes) in respect of such Disqualified Subordinated Notes without the need for any action from the Issuer and without consultation of the holders of such Subordinated Notes.
+Should the principal and interest of any outstanding Qualifying Subordinated Notes be fully excluded from Tier 2 Capital (the "Disqualified Subordinated Notes"), Condition 2(b)(ii) (Status of Disqualified Subordinated Notes) will automatically replace and supersede Condition 2(b)(i) (Status of Qualifying Subordinated Notes) in respect of such Disqualified Subordinated Notes without the need for any action from the Issuer and without consultation of the holders of such Subordinated Notes.